Hindenburg light

 The Hindenburg light or Hindenburglicht was a source of tallow lighting used in the trenches of the First World War, named after the Commander-in-Chief of the German army in World War I, Paul von Hindenburg.
-It was a flat bowl approximately 5–8 cm in diameter and 1–1.5 cm deep, resembling the cover of Mason jar lid (Schraubglasdeckel) and made from pasteboard.
+It was a flat bowl approximately 5–8 cm in diameter and 1–1.5 cm deep, resembling the cover of Mason jar lid (Schraubglasdeckel) and made from paperboard.
 This flat bowl was filled with a wax-like fat (tallow).
 A short wick (Docht) in the center was lit and burned for some hours.

 A later model of the Hindenburglicht was a "tin can (Dosenlicht) lamp."
 Here, a wax-filled tin can have two wicks in a holder.
 If both wicks are lit, a common, broad flame (zungenfoermige Flamme) results.